 Fort Vancouver, the first Euro-American trading settlement in the Northwest, was established by the Hudson Bay Company in 1825 and served as a center for fur trade and other commerce.
 The Cathlapotle people and other native people of the Columbia River were frequent visitors to the fort.

 The Carty Family claimed the land upon which Cathlapotle and the Wapato Portage site are situated in 1839 or 1840.
+By this time, the Cathlapotle Village had been abandoned by the Chinookan Poeples who called it home.
 The family used the land for farming, cattle grazing, hunting, fishing, and logging.
 They also built a homestead in the vicinity of the present day Plankhouse.
 The Cathlapotle archaeological site was left untouched until the early 1990’s.